robocorp/robocorp/action_server/docs/guides/07-secrets.md

 ).decode("ascii")
 ```

-Note: the `X-Action-Server` header can also be passed encrypted with a
+Note: the `X-Action-Context` header can also be passed encrypted with a
 key shared with the action server in the environment variables.

-In that case the `X-Action-Server` header contents should be something as:
+In that case the `X-Action-Context` header contents should be something as:

 ```
 base64({